Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 • Pilatique format: typically delivered online over 6 days

-• Prerequisites: no prerequisites required
+• Prerequisites: no prerequisites required for AEF itself

 • Continuing education credits: 3.0 STOTT PILATES® CECs